fsossan/fabriziosossancom_build/static/mountains/mountains.md

 ![alt text](./pic/23sandomenico.png)

-## Brusson and Castore, weekend of 7 Oct 2023
+## Brusson and Castore, 7 Oct 2023
 Visited Giovanni and Elisa in Brusson and used the chance to climb the south ridge of Castore ([this route](https://www.gulliver.it/itinerari/castore-cresta-sud/)).
 Nice, but a bit sketchy sometimes.
 Down from the normal way.
 Slept in the winter room of Rifugio Sella.
 Down with the jeep from the col di bettaforca.

 ![alt text](./pic/23castore.png)